rns/kollos-luif-doc/etc/internals.md

 ## The Kollos Intermediate Representation

 This is a Lua table.
 Jeffrey does not have full details yet, but here's the general idea.
-The KHOL's cetnral job is to translate the LUIF rules from an external extended BNF representation, to an internal representation which is plain BNF.
+The KHOL's central job is to translate the LUIF rules from an external extended BNF representation to an internal representation which is plain BNF.

 That table has one key per grammar.
 The value for each grammar